Stochastic arbitrage with market index options: Computational efficiency of LP

 We found in our empirical application that the gap in computational efficiency between LP and LP* is large.
-Table \ref{table:SA2runtime} reports the computational efficiency of the two programs when applied to the option data for the final date in our sample at which portfolios are selected -- November 17, 2021 -- and using the symmetric specification of state probabilities and unit market depth constraint.
-As in the computations reported in Figure \ref{fig:runtime}, we choose positions in a total of $m=255$ distinct option contracts, and our specification of the distribution of the SPX at expiry has a total of $n=140$ atoms within the range of strikes.
-With these settings we have 20254 scalar inequality and equality constraints in LP* compared to only 1074 scalar inequality and equality constraints in LP, not including the nonnegativity constraints on choice variables.
-We used Gurobi Optimizer 9.0.2 to solve the two linear programs using the dual simplex method.
-Gurobi input files were created using the Gurobi MATLAB interface.
-The input files were of size 241.8 MB for LP* and of size 4.7 MB for LP.
-Gurobi took 7.15 seconds to solve LP*, compared to only 0.71 seconds for LP.
-We observed similar large gaps in efficiency at other dates in our sample, although the gap is larger toward the end of the sample due to the fact that growth in the SPX over time necessitates the use of more atoms spread at 5 basis point increments to cover the range of strikes.
+Table \ref{table:SA2runtime} reports a comparison of the the two programs when applied to the 215 portfolio choice problems in our empirical application with the unit market depth constraint and with state probabilities specified as described in Section \ref{sec:phys}.
+Two leading optimizers were used: Gurobi Optimizer 11.0.3 and CPLEX Optimizer 22.1.1.
+Input files for Gurobi and CPLEX in the MPS (Mathematical Programming System) format were created using the JuMP (Julia Mathematical Programming) package for the Julia programming language.
+Runtimes and input file sizes were larger toward the end of our sample period due to the fact that growth in the SPX over time necessitates the use of more atoms spread at 5 index point increments to cover the range of strikes.
+The average input file size for the final year in our sample period was 219.1 MB for LP* and 5.1 MB for LP using the moderate strike range, and was 4874.9 MB for LP* and 44.7 MB for LP using the wide strike range.
+Gurobi took an average of 2.76 seconds to solve LP* in the final year with the moderate strike range, compared to only 0.19 seconds for LP.
+With the wide strike range, Gurobi took an average of 243.92 seconds to solve LP* in the final year, compared to only 4.36 seconds for LP.
+Runtimes for Gurobi and CPLEX were generally similar, except when solving LP* using the wide strike range.
 See \citet{Luedtke08} for more extensive results documenting the gains in computational efficiency achieved by imposing second-order stochastic dominance using constraints \eqref{eq:Lconstraint1}, \eqref{eq:Lconstraint2}, \eqref{eq:Lconstraint3} and \eqref{eq:Lconstraint4} rather than constraints \eqref{eq:PLconstraint1} and \eqref{eq:PLconstraint2}.